Ghaliahsalman95/RenewNSell-/README.md

 You can view the presentation [here](https://www.canva.com/design/DAGEipSxZN0/646HXCCE4gTsssZVUNkWrw/edit?utm_content=DAGEipSxZN0&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

-## My Work Models with its endpoints
+## My Work Models with its endpoints and with its authorization

   # FixProduct Model